By Dr. Salina Suy

 The recommended regimen for patients is brushing at least twice a day and flossing once.

 Some patients will need to do more to maintain their health.
+They may even undergo dental procedures and treatments like invisalign to improve their smile.

 Diet type and frequency